-The NH4+ desorption relative to the initial adsorbed concentrations (with qe: 11.32, 15.71, and 18.99 mg NH4+ g-1) following three continuous desorption steps with ultrapure water and 2 M KCl is presented in Fig. 5.
-After the first desorption step, the desorption of the NH4+ was up to 17± 3% and 40± 4% NH4+ of the adsorbed concentration in the ultrapure water and 2KCl, respectively.
-The desorption during the second cycle was much lower than the first cycle (up to 11± 4% with water and 21± 4% with 2 M KCl) and was almost negligible during the third one (less than 4% with water and 6% with 2 M KCl).
-Overall, the NH4+ deposition values were up to 33± 5% and 67± 2% with ultrapure water and 2 M KCl, respectively.
-It is well known that release using ultrapure water is lower than with salt solution when the adsorption mechanism is through ion exchange.
-However, the reason for incomplete exchange between NH4+ and K+ (that was also reported by others (Ma et al., 2011; Mia et al., 2017; Takaya et al., 2016)) might be due to low exchange rate or due to strong interactions between the NH4+ and the activated hydrochar.
-Regardless, the desorption results may suggest that the saturated activated char can be applied as a slow-release fertilizer and this is currently being investigated.
+Figure 5 presents the NH4+ desorption for different initial adsorbed concentrations (with qe = 11.32, 15.71, and 18.99 mg NH4+ g−1) following three continuous desorption steps with ultrapure water and 2 M KCl.
+After the first desorption step, the desorption of NH4+ reaches 17% ± 3% and 40% ± 4% NH4+ with respect to the adsorbed concentration in ultrapure water and 2 M KCl, respectively.
+Desorption during the second cycle is much less than during the first cycle (up to 11% ± 4% with water and 21% ± 4% with 2 M KCl) and is almost negligible during the third cycle (less than 4% with water and 6% with 2 M KCl).
+Overall, NH4+ deposition reaches 33% ± 5% and 67% ± 2% with ultrapure water and 2 M KCl, respectively.
+When the adsorption mechanism involves ion exchange, less NH4+ is released in ultrapure water than in salt solution.
+However, the incomplete exchange between NH4+ and K+ [as was also reported by others (Ma et al., 2011; Mia et al., 2017; Takaya et al., 2016)] might be due to a low exchange rate or to strong interactions between the NH4+ and AH.
+In any event, the desorption results suggest that the saturated AH can be used as a slow-release fertilizer, which is currently being investigated.

 Fig. 5.
-Desorption (released ratio) of adsorbed NH4+ with (A) ultrapure water and (B) 2 M KCl at pH of 5 with 0.2 g AH (produced at 10 : 1 mole ratio H2O2/Fe2+, 50 mM at 30 min)/100 mL solution, for 24 h each cycle and at room temperature.
+Desorption (release ratio) of adsorbed NH4+ in (A) ultrapure water and (B) 2 M KCl at pH 5 with 0.2 g AH (produced at 10 : 1 mole ratio H2O2/Fe2+, 50 mM at 30 min)/100 mL solution.
+Each cycle is 24 h at room temperature.

 Conclusions

-Hydrochar was activated using the facial Fenton reaction to modify the surface chemistry to enhance the NH4+ adsorption capacity from aqueous phase solution.
-An optimized activation for NH4+ adsorption was found at AH50-30 (qe: 23.6 mg g-1).
-The Langmuir isotherm fits well with the NH4+ adsorption experimental data and the adsorption kinetics to the pseudo-second-order model which suggested that the NH4+ adsorption occurred via chemisorption.
-The NH4+ adsorption in the presence of competitive ions decreased by up to 33± 3%.
-The NH4+ desorption experiment showed that the NH4+ can successfully desorb by up to 33± 5% and 67± 2% of NH4+ using ultrapure water and 2 M KCl, respectively.
-These findings suggest that the produced facile activated hydrochar by the Fenton reagent could be a promising low-cost adsorbent for removal NH4+ from wastewater treatment plants.
+Hydrochar was activated by using the facial Fenton reaction to modify the surface chemistry and thereby enhance its capacity to adsorb NH4+ from aqueous-phase solution.
+The AH50-30 sample (qe: 23.6 mg g−1) provides optimal activation for NH4+ adsorption.
+The Langmuir isotherm fits the experimental NH4+ adsorption data and the pseudo-second-order model fits the adsorption kinetics, which suggests that NH4+ is adsorbed via chemisorption.
+The presence of competitive ions decreases NH4+ adsorption by up to 33% ± 3%.
+The results of the NH4+ desorption experiments show that NH4+ desorbs by up to 33% ± 5% and 67% ± 2% in ultrapure water and in 2 M KCl, respectively.
+These findings suggest that AH produced by the facile Fenton-reagent path is a promising low-cost adsorbent for removing NH4+ from the effluent of wastewater treatment plants.

 Acknowledgments

 This work was partially supported by grants from the Israeli Ministry of Science and Technology (MOST) and the German Federal Ministry of Education and Research (BMBF): the German-Israeli Water Technology Cooperation Program (WT1605/02WIL1455A).
 Y.B. acknowledges the Kreitman Negev Scholarship for Ph.D. students, Ben Gurion University, Israel.
-We would also like to thank Tali Coves for the technical support, Dr. Roxana Golan for the SEM images, Dr. Natalya Froumin for assistance in the XPS measurements and analysis, and Dr. Igor Mokmanov for the BET measurement.
+We would also like to thank Tali Coves for technical support, Dr. Roxana Golan for the SEM images, Dr. Natalya Froumin for assistance in the XPS measurements and analysis, and Dr. Igor Mokmanov for the BET measurement.

 References